 - Increased Health Care Costs.

 Substance abuse also puts a strain on health care.
 Those struggling with addiction are more prone to health issues including serious ones such as heart attacks and organ failure.
 This puts pressure on health care and emergency services, diverting these critical resources from others who may require them.
-Addiction also increases demand on mental health resources, substance abuse research, and treatment, using up resources that would have gone to other causes.
+Addiction also increases the demand for mental health resources, substance abuse research, and treatment, using up resources that would have gone to other causes.

 - An Increase in Domestic Violence.

 This may not be considered a community or city problem but it is.
 Families with a loved one dealing with substance abuse are often strained.
 Violence may erupt due to disagreements over money and neglected responsibilities.
 Children from such families often end up having a multitude of problems and need help to overcome them.
 Funding is then required for social welfare programs to rehabilitate families devastated by addiction and the money sometimes comes from taxpayers.